udexon/Usegrammer/Phos_BTOSG.md

 2. Secondly, due to its suitability for both novice and experts, Phoscript can be picked up by the millions of novice programmers out there, especially non-Latin speakers who make up of the majority of the world population.
 Further, as they gain expertise, they can still use Phoscript to develop more advanced applications or modules.

 3. There should be at least 50 million dedicated gamers worldwide if we assume every 1 in 100 of the population is a gamer.
-Assuming 1 in 100 gamers would spend some time learning programming to make modifications to games gives us 500,000 gamer-programmers.
-These are the typical Usegrammers we receive in this article.
+Assuming 1 in 100 gamers would spend some time learning programming to make modifications to games, this gives us 500,000 gamer-programmers.
+These are the typical Usegrammers we describe in this article.

 Ultimately, we wish to ....